+* Summer enrollment is optional.
+Enrollment in summer classes must have advisor approval and may require plan of study revision.
+Tuition assistantships may not fund summer credits.

 Non-Coursework Requirements

 Residency requirements

 At least three academic years of graduate work are normally required for the Ph.D. degree.
 At least one continuous academic year must be devoted exclusively to full-time study (6 credit hours per semester) in the major field in residence at the University of Delaware.
 This residency requirement maybe fulfilled using a fall and spring semester combination or a spring and fall semester combination, but summer or winter sessions do not meet the qualification.
 Course credit earned in a Master’s program at the University of Delaware maybe applied toward the doctoral degree residency requirement if the candidate is receiving both degrees from the University in the same major field